Dr G. Ruth Kidson

 I work in a humanistic (non-directive) way and believe whole-heartedly in the person-centred idea that each one of us has the ability to 'grow towards the light', and to develop and reach our potential.

-While the person-centred approach forms the basis of how I work, I also use art therapy and elements of TA and gestalt when appropriate.
+While the person-centred approach forms the basis of how I work, I also use various creative therapies (such as art and visualisation) as well as elements of TA when appropriate.
 However, I believe it is up to you, the client, to lead the therapy - to regulate the pace at which progress is made and to accept or refuse methods of working that I offer.
 I also believe that the decision about what to focus on in any session should be yours and I will never try to persuade you to talk about something you are not ready or not willing to talk about.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and abide by their Code of Ethics.
 To comply with this Code, I see a supervisor on a regular basis to discuss my client work but client anonymity is strictly preserved in supervision.

 Before I trained as a counsellor, I was a doctor and have worked in several areas of medicine including general practice, women’s health and paediatrics..
 I am a trained medical hypnotherapist and have a broad interest in complementary therapies.
 I have written several books on subjects including hypnotherapy, acupuncture and the treatment of insomnia.

 Training, qualifications & experience

 I have worked as a counsellor within an NHS general practice, seeing clients with a wide range of problems.
 I have also worked for an agency offering counselling to women and another agency offering counselling to male survivors of childhood sexual abuse or rape.

 I work with individual clients on a short- or long-term basis and have experience of working with a wide range of issues including:

 - abuse and trauma